 Gout is a form of arthritis that triggers joint pain, usually in the big toe.
-The condition is defined by elevated levels of uric acid in the blood.
+The condition is due to the elevated levels of uric acid in the blood.
 It is important to note that uric acid is a natural compound present in the body.
-If there are excess amounts, the sharp uric acid crystals might buildup in the joints.
-This results to a flare-up of gout.
+If there are excess amounts, the sharp uric acid crystals might buildup in the joints, hence triggering the symptoms.
+Consequently, this results to a flare-up of gout.

 What are the signs of a flare-up?